libp2p/specs/http/peer-id-auth.md

 ## Complete Example Handshake

 The following is a complete and reproducible handshake.
 Generated by the current implementation of this spec in go-libp2p.
+This is a server-initiated handshake.

 Understanding the opaque value is not necessary in order to understand this spec.
 Servers are free to do whatever they want with the opaque field.
 The